-IPL takes its human rights obligations and responsibilities across all parts of its business seriously and is committed to operating consistently with the United Nations Universal Declarations of Human Rights and the UN Guiding Principles on Business and Human Rights.
-IPL communicates the importance it places on upholding human rights to its business partners and suppliers throughout the value chain.
+IPL takes its human rights obligations and responsibilities across all parts of its business seriously and is committed to operating consistently with the United Nations (UN) Universal Declarations of Human Rights and the UN Guiding Principles on Business and Human Rights.
+IPL communicates the importance it places on upholding human rights to its business partners and suppliers throughout its value chains.